 I also hold interests in the geographies of elite workers, labour markets and knowledge intensive producer service firms (KIPS).
 Whilst at Lancaster University, I worked on an ESRC grant funded project led by Dr James Faulconbridge and Prof. Daniel Muzio (Manchester Business School) entitled, "Professional Education, Global Professional Service Firms and the Cultures of Professional Work in Europe" (RES-000-22-2957).
 This project had a number of core objectives, i) to examine the selective recruitment strategies of firms and trends relating to accessibility for working class and ethnic minority groups, ii) to analyse the role of in-house training programmes, as well as 'preferred' external training providers, in the management of professional behaviours and cultures of work, iii) to investigate the implications of the training programmes used by firms for the regulation of the legal services sector in London, Milan and Frankfurt.

-In 2015 I was awarded Fellowship status of the Higher Education Academy and am currently working toward achieving Senior, and ultimately Principle, Fellowship status.
-I am also a member of the University's Education Excellence Group
+In 2018 I was awarded Senior Fellowship status of the Higher Education Academy and am currently working toward achieving Principle Fellowship status.
+I am also a member of the University's Education Excellence Group and the Faculty of Social Sciences' Excellence in Education Network.